Praneeth1432/weather-monitoring-esp32/README.md

 # weather-monitoring-esp32
-Weather Monitoring System using ESP32 with sensors like DHT11, BMP180, Rain sensor, and IoT integration
+Weather Monitoring System using ESP32 with sensors like DHT11, BMP180, Rain sensor, LDR Sensor, and IoT integration
 # Weather Monitoring System using ESP32

 ## 📌 Description